THE EAST WINDOW

 St. Mark’s symbol is a Lion.

-St. Luke – he holds a pen.
+He holds a pen.
 The thorn in the background is a reminder of the legend that Joseph of Arimathea planted his staff at Glastonbury, where it took root, flowering at Christmas.

 Below – the Crucifixion.